elpoeprod/elpAudio/README.md

 Then download all of the files in the repository and click on "elpAudio.gm81".
 Done!
 Now you can do anything.

 # HOW TO USE:
--go to releases and download latest version of elpAudio -open the elpAudio.exe
+-go to releases and download latest version of elpAudio and open the elpAudio.exe.
+Enjoy!
--enjoy!